Best known for: She escaped slavery to become an abolitionist and women's rights activist

 Saving Her Son

 Although Sojourner was free, her children were not.
 Soon she found out that her worst nightmare had come true.
-Her son Peter had been sold to a slave owner in Alabama.
-At that time in New York it was illegal to sell a slave across state lines.
+Her son Peter had been sold to an enslaver in Alabama.
+At that time in New York it was illegal to sell the enslaved across state lines.
 Sojourner decided to go to court.
 She won the court case and Peter was returned to New York.
 People were amazed at her courage.
-It was very rare at that time for either a slave or a woman to take a white man to court.
+It was very rare at that time for either one of the enslaved or a woman to take a white man to court.
 Sojourner not only went to court, she won!
 Her example was a triumph of hope for many people.

 Sojourner began to work with abolitionists to bring slavery to an end throughout all of the United States.
 She also believed in women's rights and basic civil rights of all people.
-Sojourner traveled the country telling people what it was like to be a slave.
-She was an excellent speaker and when she told her story and explained how slaves were treated, people were moved.
+Sojourner traveled the country telling people what it was like to be enslaved.
+She was an excellent speaker and when she told her story and explained how the enslaved were treated, people were moved.

 Ain't I a Woman